What are Hobbies and Interests?

 Take care to mention traveling only if it is the type that brings alive curiosity, courage, and discipline.
 Traveling off the beaten path means you are someone who does not shy away from stepping outside your comfort zone, adapting, and learning new things.

-Once the preserve of a few, yoga and meditation have become fashionable pursuits, regular yoga strengthens your physical and mental agility.
+Once the preserve of a few, yoga and meditation have become fashionable pursuits, and regular yoga strengthens your physical and mental agility.
 It can add a lot of value to your resume.

-There is evidence that learning new languages means you possess good problem-solving abilities and a skilled memory.
+Evidence shows that learning new languages means you possess good problem-solving abilities and a skilled memory.
 In addition, knowledge of multiple languages is a very relevant resource for many organizations.

 Regular hiking, camping, dirt-track riding, mountaineering, or even farming, are all activities that express your resourcefulness and a willingness to face and overcome challenges.

 Ensuring that it is a regular and current pursuit is critical to include a hobby or leisure interest on your resume.
-In addition, and ideally, you must try and tailor the description of your hobby to connect who you are with the organization you are applying to.
+In addition, and ideally, you must tailor the description of your hobby to connect who you are with the organization you are applying to.